 - Household items you can use to help (like a heating pad)

-In short, a bit — but if an epidural is working correctly — it should take away 80% of the pain.
+In short, a bit — if an epidural is working correctly — it should take away 80% of the pain.

 So, that’s the nitty gritty on what you should expect from your epidural.
 Just a reminder this is part of a series all about labor epidurals. don’t miss the others: